dmturner/dmturner.co.uk/content/blog/how-to-zip-a-directory-linux.md

 ---
-title: "How to zip a directory in Linux"
+title: "How to zip files and folders in Linux"
 date: 2020-04-17T22:03:28+01:00
 draft: false
 ---
-It's useful to know how to compress a file or folder using the terminal for those times that you're working remotley on a server and don't have access to the usual desktop compression tools.
+It's useful to know how to compress a file or folder using the terminal for those times that you're working remotely on a server and don't have access to the usual desktop compression tools.
 We can use the ```zip``` command to do this.

 If you don't already have ```zip``` installed then you can grab it using the ```apt``` package manager: